caspii/casparwre.de/_posts/2022-05-12-12-months-as-a-solo-developer.md

 One of my next strategic tasks will be exploring different niches and aiming for 1 or 2 of them.
 I have already made tentative steps in this direction:

 * **Niche 1: live streaming scoreboards** The job-to-be done here is displaying a scoreboard within a live stream using software like OBS.
 What's really interesting about this niche is that there are several comepitors which means it's a problem worth solving.
 My product seems to have an SEO advantage and I'm hoping to make some inroads into this space.
 Read more about [adding scoreboards to a livesteam here](https://keepthescore.co/blog/posts/obs-live-scoreboard/).
 * **Niche 2: Wordpress Plugins** I made a very rudimentaty WordPress plugin to make it easier to insert boards into a WordPress post.
-Apparently WordPress powers a third of the internet, so I though would be worth a try.
+Apparently WordPress powers a third of the internet, so I though it would be worth a try.
 You could argue that a WordPress plugin is more of a distribution channel.
 Touché.
 [Read the marketing post here](https://keepthescore.co/wordpress-leaderboard/).

 ## Custom solutions